Annotation

 During 1970 and 1971, Wailer, Marley and Tosh worked with renowned reggae producers Leslie Kong and Lee "Scratch" Perry.

-They released four albums before signing to Island Records in 1972.
-Two more albums were created before Tosh and Wailer left the band in 1974, citing grievances over label treatment and ideological differences.
-Marley carried on with a new line-up, including the I-Threes that put out seven more albums.
-Marley died of cancer in 1981.
+Before signing to Island Records in 1972, the band released four albums.
+Two additional albums were produced before Tosh and Wailer departed from the band in 1974, citing dissatisfaction with their treatment by the label and ideological disagreements.
+Marley continued with a new lineup, which included the I-Threes, and went on to release seven more albums.
+Marley died from cancer in 1981, at which point the group disbanded.

 The Wailers were a groundbreaking ska and reggae group, noted for songs such as "Simmer Down", "Trenchtown Rock", "Nice Time", "War", "Stir It Up" and "Get Up, Stand Up".